AmeerD/AmeerD.github.io/_pages/reading.md

 * The Knowledge Machine: How Irrationality Created Modern Science, Michael Strevens
 * Status: Why is it Everywhere?
 Why Does it Matter?, Cecilia Ridgeway
 * The Three-Body Problem, Cixin Liu
-* The Sun Does Shine, Anthony Ray Hinton
 * Ghost Season, Fatin Abbas
 * The Fractalist: Memoir of a Scientific Maverick, Benoit Mandelbrot
 * The Covenant of Water, Abraham Verghese